massimilian-89/ble_indication_hs3001/README.md

 3. Subscribe to the indication.

 If everything went well, you should be able to receive temperature & humidity data as the value of the custom characteristic whenever there is a change in the values, as shown in the image below.

+## Example description

+you can find custom profile Tutorial on the [Renesas support](http://lpccs-docs.dialog-semiconductor.com/tutorial-custom-profile-DA145xx/introduction.html
+) by this you can make your own custom profile.
+The **user_catch_rest_hndl** function in `user_peripheral.c` will handle the messages for our custom profile.
+There are two possible custom services for this application: write to the indicator.
+The **user_temperature_message_handler** or **user_humidity_message_handler** function is called whenever there is a change in temperature or humidity.
+This function will examine the write's content.
+The temperature timer is terminated if the content of the write is equal to zero.
+If the value is different, a timer is created that calls **user_send_temperature_ind** or **user_send_humidity_ind** after INDICATION_DELAY ms.
+The sensor data will be read out and converted to a string (for demonstration purposes) using the **user_send_temperature_ind** or **user_send_humidity_ind** functions.
+Along with some other parameters, such as the connection ID, the string will be included in a message and the characteristic handle.
+After the message is sent, the app_easy_timer function is used to schedule the next call to  **user_send_temperature_ind** or **user_send_humidity_ind** function.
+This will ensure the temperature or humidity is transmitted regularly and after each change the user will receive an indication.
+The `app_easy_timer`function has a resolution of 10ms hence we divide the desired delay in ms by 10.